Skip to main content Skip to footer

 What Happens When Christmas Lights Go Through Recycling?

 When Christmas lights make their way into the recycling facility, they get tangled in the equipment.
-These unruly wires can tangle the thousands of spinning discs (the automated robot hands) that segregate different items at the recycling center.
-Your broken and tangled cords can cause million-dollar recycling facilities to stop production and get you featured on the Holiday Recycling Fails board of shame.
+These unruly wires can tangle the thousands of spinning discs (disc screens) that segregate different items at the recycling center.
+Your broken and tangled cords can cause million-dollar recycling facilities to stop production and really impact the sustainable economy.

 Please consider that once the recycling stream is stopped, workers have to climb onto the discs and manually remove the tangled lights.
 If you aren't sure if a particular item can be recycled, use this holiday recycling checklist to verify if it is safe for recycling.